 Pre-embryos left over from the application of in vitro fertilization techniques that are not transferred to the woman in a reproductive cycle may be cryopreserved in banks authorized for this purpose.

 - Own use, either because the first attempt has failed or because a second child is desired.
 This option allows another embryo transfer without the need to undergo ovarian stimulation or follicular puncture.
-In this way, the most annoying stages of IVF treatments are avoided.
+In this way, the most inconvenient stages of IVF treatments are avoided.